kdmayer/PointER/README.md

  ## TODOs.md

- The TODOs.md document helps us to keep track of our progress and TODO items.
+ TODOs.md helps us to keep track of our progress and TODO items.

  Please specify the date and the author name when adding new TODOs.

 ## Important Note: